NaserGharbieh/taskmaster/README.md

   - task title based on the clicked task.
   - task description.
   - task state.
+6. Edit task page:
+   - Update any selected task Attributes from the main Activity.
+   - Delete any selected task  from the main Activity.

 ## daily change log
 - Lab27